ianhomer/digital-garden/README.md

 # Digital garden

-Rendering of a Zettelkasten collection of markdown notes into a web site with visualisations to help navigation and discovery of related content.
-See
+Rendering of collection of markdown files into a web site with visualisations to help navigation and discovery of related content.

-<https://boxofjam.com> for an example.
-You can run this locally by running the command `garden` in any
-folder of markdown content you may have locally.
+Run the command `garden` in any local folder to spin up a local web server based on your file or deploy site.
+See below for details.

 ![demo](docs/images/demo.gif)